Acanac Reviews and Plans

 If you think that is coming with unlimited usage, that is not a bad plan to have!

-You can purchase a modem from Acanac directly for $99.95 or rent to own at $10 per month, for the first 12-months.
+You can purchase a modem from Acanac directly for $129.95 or rent a modem for $8 per month, for the first 12-months.
 The shipping of the modem is $10, oddly there is no pick-up option.
 There is an Activation Fee of $30.
 Acanac may impose a disconnection fee of $75 if in the future you decide to switch.
 Something to certainly consider into the equation.

 Acanac residential internet is a good choice capable to satisfy the majority of internet needs in households in Ontario and Quebec.
 The only regrets are the existence of an activation fee, the shipping can perhaps be lower and that the promotions are front-loaded, maybe having back the old offer of 3-months of low payments at the beginning of a 12-months agreement in addition to waiving the install fee.
 With that said, one thing worth mentioning is that if you paid the whole year up-front you get a free month of service.